-Before commencing the survey, we had conducted tests to find the tiling configuration and elevation that results in the highest average gain across the field of view.
-We simulated a pointing with 480 beams where each beam was modelled as an ellipse with a two-dimensional Gaussian profile.
-Multiple tilings were produced by varying two parameters namely, the elevation (10-90 deg.) and overlap factor between beams (0.05-0.95).
-Figure 4 summarises the findings of this simulation.
-It shows a heat-map of the coverage across a hexagonal patch of sky whose edge length is the survey beam radius.
-Given that blocks allocated for MMGPS typically last 4-8 hours, a range of elevations are covered in this process.
+beams where each beam was modelled as an ellipse with a twodimensional Gaussian profile.
+Multiple tilings were produced by varying two parameters namely, the elevation $(10^{\circ}-90^{\circ})$ and overlap factor between beams (0.05-0.95).
+Fig. 3 summarizes the findings of this simulation.
+It shows a heat map of the coverage across a hexagonal patch of sky whose edge length is the survey beam radius.
+Given that blocks allocated for MMGPS typically last 4-8 h, a range of elevations is covered in this process.
 Keeping this in mind, an overlap factor of 0.5 provides a higher average gain at all elevations.
 This corresponds to a minimum fractional gain (i.e. the fraction of gain at boresight) of 0.5 for 78 per cent of the field of view.
-Furthermore, the elevation profile shows that elevations above 50 degrees reduce the coverage above half power fractional gain to below 70 per cent.
-For this reason, we implemented a cap of 50 degrees as the elevation limit while scheduling observing blocks for MMGPS-L. Keeping in mind the commensal nature of the survey, we also try to schedule observations above a lower limit elevation of 20 degrees when possible, to reducing excess spillover.
+Furthermore, the elevation profile shows that elevations above 50° reduce the coverage above half-power fractional gain to below 70 per cent.
+For this reason, we implemented a cap of 50° as the elevation limit while scheduling observing blocks for MMGPS-L. Keeping in mind the commensal nature of the survey, we also try to schedule observations above a lower limit elevation of 20° when possible, to reducing excess spillover.

 For bulk of the second half of the MMGPS-L survey blocks, a new tiling configuration was implemented for the tied array beams.
 Earlier, the tied array beams were placed with an overlap factor of 0.5 within a circular region whose radius was the survey beam radius.
 The latest scheme implemented a tiling configuration where the tiling grids are themselves shaped as hexagons.
-This way, there are no
+This way, there are no obvious gaps in the area between pointings.
+Fig. 4 demonstrates an example of the current scheme.
+The plan is to use the current scheme for future MMGPS-S observations as well.